LutrisEng/fleetbox-ios-poc/Documentation/docs/concepts/lineitem/special-items.md

 ### Registered with state

-Fleetbox uses the "License plate number" field in the "Registered with state" line item type in order to determine what the vehicle's current license plate number is.
+Fleetbox uses the "License plate" field in the "Registered with state" line item type in order to determine what the vehicle's current license plate number is.

+### Vanity plate mounted

+Fleetbox uses the "License plate" field in the "Vanity plate mounted" line item type in order to determine what the vehicle's current license plate number is.